Jill is an award-winning food and entertainment critic. She's attended red carpet events and theatre and restaurant

 Mario Batali: Author of BIG American Cookbook

-Recently, Mario Batali spoke for over one hour during a one-on-one discussion with Los Angeles Times Food Editor and columnist Russ Parsons.
-In front of a large room filled with foodies and fans, Batali shared that he has been collecting recipes from people all over America for the past 18 years.
+Recently, Mario Batali spoke for over one hour during a one-on-one discussion with Los Angeles Times food editor and columnist Russ Parsons.
+In front of a large crowd of foodies and fans, Batali shared that he has been collecting recipes from people all over America for the past 18 years.
 “I always think about food while on a long drive,” Batali told us.

 While on book tours over the years, Batali visited big cities and small towns throughout America.
 He would ask bookstore owners and grocery store clerks where the best dining spots are located in the town.
 “I like to eat food at a local state fair or diner,” Batali said, “much more than in an elegant restaurant.”
 These local spots are evocative of the town and the immigration of people who come to live in the town or city.

-He compiled 250 of his favorite recipes for home cooks to prepare for their family and friends.
+He compiled 250 of his favorite recipes for home cooks to prepare for their families and friends.
 They are simple dishes broken into different regions in America.
 These recipes bring successful results to cooks of every level.

 President Barak Obama and First Lady Michelle Obama's Last Supper

 First Lady Michelle Obama requested that Mario Batali cook the last state dinner of the Obama era, honoring Prime Minister Matteo Renzi of Italy.